-No. 4534.
-TREATY1 OF TRADE AND NAVIGATION BETWEEN THE UNION OF SOVIET SOCIALIST REPUBLICS AND THE PEOPLE'S REPUBLIC OF CHINA.
-SIGNED AT PEKING, ON 23 APRIL 1958
+No. 5732.
+TREATY OF TRADE AND NAVIGATION1 BETWEEN THE UNION OF SOVIET SOCIALIST REPUBLICS AND THE DEMOCRATIC PEOPLE'S REPUBLIC OF KOREA.
+SIGNED AT MOSCOW, ON 22 JUNE 1960

-The Presidium of the Supreme Soviet of the Union of Soviet Socialist Republics and the President of the People's Republic of China,
+The Presidium of the Supreme Soviet of the Union of Soviet Socialist Republics and the Presidium of the Supreme People's Assembly of the Democratic People's Republic of Korea,